TerrainLOS/InstallTerrainLOS/README.txt

 But dependencies are tricky.
 We could assume the user is using Instant Contiki.
 Then we don't have to worry about dependencies.
-But then the contiki repo already exists, and is possibly out of date.
+But then the contiki repo already exists, and is possibly using the wrong release version.